 Requirements to Apply

-Applicants must be residents of the US or UK, 18 years or older, with a desktop computer, a tablet or smartphone, a quiet place to work, a good internet connection, and wifi access.
+Applicants must be residents of the US (21 or older) or UK (18 years or older), with a desktop computer, a tablet or smartphone, a quiet place to work, a good internet connection, and wifi access.
 You'll need to buy a webcam and a microphone if your computer doesn't already have them, and you'll also have to install some special software before you begin working.

 What do People Say About Intellizoom?